xteeven/xteeven.github.io/slides/Markdown/currentNote.md

 ### Tool Holder

 I printed a box-shaped pen holder that I imagine to use with two springs.
 I inspired by cartesian circuit routers to do that design.
 I also constructed an option with Iron.
 Now i have two options.
 I need sandpaper to eliminate friction in the iron bar.

+### Optics plus Haptics
+We asked Raul and Diego H. about the feasebility to apply LDHM to haptics.
+Raul Told me that their Single Shot is 24cmX50cm.
+Another option is to use Transmission microscopy that is smaller and could size 10cm.
+The top work of sucerquia focuses on biologic measurements by transmission.